cataclym/KaikiBot/README.md

 # About
 ### A bit about this project
 This bot was my first entry into javascript, nodejs, discordjs and programming/coding overall.
 It has been very fun and also frustrating.
 If you do find unoptimized code and or flaws or other inherently bad code - I would be very happy to merge changes and try to learn from my own mistakes.
 Commenting the code helps!
 I will try to do so as well.

+Update: Learning TypeScript has been a very good experience.